TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 14/Isaiah 14.2.md

 ---

-And the peoples shall take them, and bring them to their place; and the house of Israel shall possess them in the land of Jehovah for servants and for handmaids: and they shall take them captive whose captives they were; and they shall rule over their oppressors.
+The peoples will take them, and bring them to their place.
+The house of Israel will possess them in Yahweh's land for servants and for handmaids.
+They will take as captives those whose captives they were; and they shall rule over their oppressors.